 1. Rose Ave Bakery

 Rose Ave Bakery is an Asian-American bakery located inside The Block in DC.
-Owner Rosie Nguyen was a pediatric nurse for nine years who loved to bake for her co-workers and friends.
-As a self-taught baker, she opened Rose Ave during the pandemic and it became one of the best bakeries in DC overnight.
+Owner Rosie Nguyen, a self-taught baker and former pediatric nurse, opened Rose Ave during the pandemic and it became one of the best bakeries in DC overnight.
 The menu changes every week, but always consists of a few fan favorites.
 The list of pastries you must order is as long as the lines around the block.
-The passionfruit donut is made of a fluffy brioche, filled with passionfruit curd, dusted with pink raspberry sugar, and garnished with rose petals.
+The passionfruit donut is made of fluffy brioche, filled with passionfruit curd, dusted with pink raspberry sugar, and garnished with rose petals.
 It’s so good that they say they will never take it off the ever-changing menu.
 Also always on the menu is the Ensaymada cruffin, a sweet Filipino cheese roll made with flaky croissant dough and topped with grated cheese.
 You can always find unique Asian flavors like ube, mochi, pandan, and matcha.
-They also have some amazing savory choices like their scallion pancake bun, inspired by Taiwanese scallion pancake, but in a croissant/cruffin form, sprinkled with Asian inspired “everything bagel” seasoning.
+They also have some amazing savory choices like their scallion pancake bun, inspired by Taiwanese scallion pancake, but in a croissant/cruffin form, sprinkled with Asian-inspired “everything bagel” seasoning.
 If it’s your first time at Rose Ave, you may want to order the Rose Ave Special Box with six of their best sellers.
-Picking up baked goods at this favorite DC bakery takes some planning.
-Check the website for the order ahead details, but currently, you have to place your order Sunday at 5 pm for pick up the next Friday or Saturday (they usually sell out in a few minutes, so set that alarm!).
-If you want to try your luck and walk-in, check the hours online, but they usually are open Wednesday through Saturday.
-Weekend lines are very long, so bring a bottle of water and a book to read.
-Bottom line: these unique pastries are worth every bit of effort, and why Rose Ave Bakery is top on our guide of best bakeries in DC.
+Currently, all orders must be placed Sunday at 5 pm for pick up the following weekend (They usually sell out in a few minutes, so set that alarm!), and check their website detailed pickup instructions.
+If you want to try your luck and walk in, check the hours online, and bring a bottle of water and a book to read if it’s the weekend.
+Bottom line: these unique pastries are worth every bit of effort.